Frequently asked questions 2017

-Studies begin annually in late August during the orientation week which is mandatory for all new students.
+First year studies begin annually in the last week of August with the orientation week which is mandatory for all new students.

 A formal notification on the expected date of arrival for the new students is included in the letter of acceptance.
-Students are expected to arrive on the first day of studies as indicated in the letter of acceptance.
+It is very important that new students arrive on the first day of studies as indicated in the letter of acceptance.
 Credits cannot be granted to students who arrive after the given deadline.

 Does an invitation to an entrance exam equate to being admitted?

 No, an invitation to an entrance exam is not the same as being admitted.
 It simply means that one has met the eligibility criteria based on the submitted documents and they therefore must take part in the next stage of the selection process which is the entrance exam.
 Applicants must pass the degree programme's entrance examination in order to be considered for admission.